Howard the Duck (film): Plot

 On Duckworld, an Earth-like planet inhabited by anthropomorphic ducks, Howard the Duck is propelled out of his apartment building and into outer space; he lands on Earth, in Cleveland, Ohio.
 Upon arriving, he encounters a woman being attacked by thugs, whom he defeats using a unique style of martial arts.
 The woman, Beverly Switzler, takes Howard to her apartment and lets him spend the night.

 The following day, Beverly takes Howard to Phil Blumburtt, a scientist who Beverly hopes can help Howard return to his world.
-After Phil is revealed to be only a lab assistant, Howard resigns himself to life on Earth and rejects Beverly's aid.
-He gets a job as a janitor at a romance spa but eventually quits and returns to Beverly, who plays in a band called Cherry Bomb.
+When Phil is revealed to be only a lab assistant, Howard resigns himself to life on Earth and rejects Beverly's aid.
+He gets a job as a janitor at a romance spa, but eventually quits and returns to Beverly, who plays in a band called Cherry Bomb.
 At the club where Cherry Bomb is performing, Howard confronts their manager when he insults the band and plans to coerce Beverly.
 A fight breaks out, which Howard wins.

 Howard rejoins Beverly backstage and accompanies her back to her apartment, where Beverly persuades him to be the band's new manager.
 The two flirt and get into bed, but they are interrupted by Phil and two of his colleagues, who reveal that a laser spectroscope they were inventing was aimed at Howard's planet and transported him to Earth when it was activated.
 They theorize that Howard can be sent back to his world through a reversal of this process.

 Upon their arrival at the laboratory, the laser spectroscope malfunctions, raising the possibility of something else being transported to Earth.
 At this point, Dr. Walter Jenning is possessed by a life form from a distant region of space.
 When they visit a diner, the creature introduces himself as a "Dark Overlord of the Universe" and demonstrates his developing mental powers by destroying the table, utensils, and condiments.
 A fight ensues when a group of truckers in the diner insults Howard.
 He is captured and is almost killed by the diner chef, but the Dark Overlord destroys the diner and escapes with Beverly.

 Howard locates Phil, and they discover an ultralight aircraft, which they use to search for the Dark Overlord and Beverly.
 At the laboratory, the Dark Overlord plans to transfer another of his kind into Beverly's body with the dimension machine.
 Howard and Phil arrive and seemingly destroy the Dark Overlord with an experimental neutron disintegrator, but the creature is merely forced out of Jenning's body and attacks them in its true form.
 Howard fires the neutron disintegrator at the beast, obliterating him.
-He then destroys the laser spectroscope, preventing more Dark Overlords from arriving on Earth, but at the cost of his only chance of returning to Duckworld.
-Howard then becomes Beverly's manager, hires Phil as an employee on her tour, and performs with her on stage.
+He then destroys the laser spectroscope to seal off Earth from any further invasions, sacrificing his only way back to Duckworld in the process.
+In the aftermath, Howard takes on the roles of Beverly's manager and tour partner, with Phil joining them as part of the crew.